 It was in South Africa that he attracted interest from the likes of Leicester, Sunderland and Reading.
 He continued to play for the ASD academy in the third division of South Africa where he managed an impressive 12 goals in 12 games.

-Brandon has also played for a number of I-league teams including Sporting Clube de Goa, Mohun Bagan and most recently, Churchill Brothers, under current FC Goa Director of Football, Derrick Pereira.
-He became FC Goa’s fourth draft pick of the 2017 ISL Draft and has registered 8 assists for the club in the last 2 seasons.
+Brandon has since played for a number of I-League teams including Sporting Clube de Goa, Mohun Bagan and Churchill Brothers.
+He became FC Goa’s fourth draft pick of the 2017 ISL Draft and has since registered 11 goals and 20 assists for the club in 85 matches.